Not over yet

 ‘I prefer Laura to do the next bit but if she doesn’t want -’

-‘Now go through everything but please throw that rug by the desk over me.’
+‘Now go through everything I have with me but please throw that rug on the couch over me.’
 Miles did.

 They went through everything and Miles whistled.
-‘She’s special section of some kind, been on this case for two years.
+‘She’s some sort of special section of some kind, been on this case for two years.
 She’s written an account for us.’

 ‘In case I was shot and you wanted to know afterwards.’